Amour1688/vscode-ts-in-markdown/README.md

-# Dali README

-This is the README for your extension "dali".

-## Features
+# TS in Markdown

-Language support for TS in markdown
+> ⚡ Language support for TypeScript in markdown